 Matsushima Bay - Matsushima Bay is considered one of Japan's Three Great Sights, along with Miyajima and Amanohashidate.
 The bay is dotted by over 200 small islands covered by pine trees.

-Day 8: Sendai to Nikko
+Day 8: Sendai to Nikko Meals: B, L, D

-Walk 10-15 minutes to Sendai station and take the bullet train for 1 and a half hour, then transfer 1 hour by coach to the small and charming city of Nikko.
+Walk 10-15 minutes to Sendai station.
+From here, take a 90-minute bullet train, then transfer 1 hour by coach to the small and charming city of Nikko.